al63/SublimeFiles/README.md

 Sublime Files
 =============

-__A keyboard driven file management/navigation plugin for Sublime Text 2.__
+__A keyboard driven file management/navigation/opening plugin for Sublime Text 2__

 ------------

-Sublime Files works entirely through the command pallette.
+Sublime Files works entirely through the command palette.
 By running the Sublime Files Navigator, you can "cd" around directories similar to how you would on a command line.
 On selecting a file, a user is presented with the following options: